Will Tesla’s insane looking new pickup convince more Americans to go electric?

 Right now, Lutsey says, the biggest reason that many drivers aren’t choosing electric vehicles is that the model they want isn’t yet available.
 “There are numerous barriers to growing the market,” he says.
 “Model availability is the primary one.”
 That’s followed by the cost of electric vehicles—something that continues to drop—along with the convenience of charging the battery and general awareness that the vehicles even exist.
 “Sometimes it can sound pretty depressing how few people know that there are electric vehicles that are within exactly what they’re looking for that would fit and be convenient, that do hit their cost point,” says Lutsey.

 For those who want a military-like vehicle or need a powerful truck for work, the Tesla’s specs might be compelling.
-But it’s not clear if how many buyers will be swayed by the aesthetic, which is reminiscent of some sort of science fiction tank.
+But it’s not clear how many buyers will be swayed by the aesthetic, which is reminiscent of some sort of science fiction tank.
 Musk has said in the past that it was inspired by Bladerunner, and that some might mean people don’t want it.
 “I actually don’t know if a lot of people will buy this pickup truck or not, but I don’t care,” he told Recode last year.

 If traditional pickup owners, known for brand loyalty, can be convinced to try something new, the environmental impact could be meaningful.
 Transportation is now the largest source of emissions in the U.S., and most of those emissions come from passenger vehicles.
 Light-duty pickups get an average of only 17 miles a gallon, whereas a car like a Honda Civic gets 36 miles a gallon.
 Pickup sales are growing.
 If it can sell like Tesla cars—the Tesla Model 3 was the top-selling car in its category in California for the first half of this year—the Cybertruck could help make a dent in the country’s climate pollution.